 DAY 1 – Arrival, Chinatown, and Night Markets

 If you’ll arrive in Bangkok early in the morning, you can immediately head out and explore while waiting for check-in.
 Depending on the location of your accommodation, you can consider Chinatown or Lumpini Park for a short walk.
-What makes Bangkok version of Chinatown interesting is the varied street-side cuisine.
-Lumpini Park, on the other hand, is a great place to enjoy the tranquility of Bangkok away from the bustling streets and crowded alleys.
+What makes Bangkok’s version of Chinatown interesting is the varied street-side cuisine.
+Lumpini Park, on the other hand, is a great place to enjoy a tranquil Bangkok away from the bustling streets and crowded alleys.

 End the day by splurging a bit with a dinner buffet at the Bangkok Balcony Buffet on Baiyoke’s Sky Hotel’s 81st floor.
 Apart from the great Thai cuisine, enjoy the evening view of Bangkok from the sky.

 Since shopping is a main tourist activity in Bangkok, tourist attractions are not that many.
 This is the reason why most tourists opt to have a day trip somewhere away from the city proper.
 During my first trip, we had a day trip to Ayutthaya Historical Park to visit the ruins of the old city and is part of the UNESCO World Heritage Site.
 There are a dozen temples inside the park but the most visited one is Wat Mahathat for a Buddha head strangled by a tree.
 Bang Pa-In Royal Palace is also an interesting spot to visit in Ayutthaya.
 Discover the summer palace and explore the palace used by the Thai kings.
 Go back to Bangkok on a cruise on Chao Phraya River while enjoying buffet lunch onboard.

 Other day trips from Bangkok to consider are the following:

 - Floating Markets such as Damnoen Saduak Floating Market

 - Resort town of Hua Hin for a Greek-style Santorini Park